A 30 kpc Spatially Extended Clumpy and Asymmetric Galactic Outflow at z $\sim$ 1.7: Results

-We first study the spatial extent of the nebular \oii\ emission traced by the emission doublet at $\lambda \lambda$ 2470.79, 2471.09{\AA}.
-We create an emission map around the doublet as described in Section \ref{sec:method}.
-We present the \oii\ emission+continuum maps for the counter arc in the image plane in the left panel of Figure \ref{fig:muse_OII_FeII_map}.
-The $10 \sigma$ surface brightness contours for the \oii\ emission (magenta contours) and stellar continuum (black contours) are coincident with each other in almost all regions.
-This clearly shows that the \oii\ emission is mostly confined within the projected stellar continuum region of the galaxy.
-This suggests that in this galaxy \oii\ emission is not spatially extended relative to the stellar continuum.
+Figure \ref{fig:muse_OII_FeII_MgII_map_full}, left panels show the \oii\ continuum-subtracted emission maps in the image plane of the main arc (top panel) and the counter arc (bottom panel), respectively.
+The white contours show the 3$\sigma$ surface brightness significance level of the \oii\ (continuum-subtracted) emission. \oii\ emission features are comparable to stellar continuum light in spatial extent.
+This suggests that in this galaxy, \oii\ emission is not spatially extended beyond the stellar continuum.
 This is in contrast to what is seen in \cite{rupke2019100}, where the \oii\ emission doublet $\lambda \lambda$ 3726, 3729 {\AA} could be seen extending out to 100 kpc from a low-$z$ ($z\sim 0.5$) star-bursting galaxy.